 No winners named after eight, signature tagged redfish caught since competition start on July 1

-The eight iHeart Radio Tagged Redfish caught have been from Pinellas, Sarasota, Walton (2), Escambia, Hernando and Citrus counties, and all coastal counties in Florida have, on average, four, tagged redfish.
-The iHeart Radio Tagged Redfish division is STAR’s signature division offering registered anglers the opportunity to win his or her choice of a boat, motor and trailer package from Contender Boats, Pathfinder Boats, Hewes, Carolina Skiff, Yamaha Outboards and Rolls Axle Trailer.
-Prizes are valued up to $80,000 and anglers must be a CCA Florida member and registered in the competition to win.
+The eight iHeart Radio Tagged Redfish caught have been from Pinellas, Sarasota, Walton (2), Escambia, Hernando, and Citrus counties, and all coastal counties in Florida have, on average, four, tagged redfish.
+The iHeart Radio Tagged Redfish division is STAR’s signature division offering registered anglers the opportunity to win his or her choice of a boat, motor, and trailer package from Contender Boats, Pathfinder Boats, Hewes, Carolina Skiff, Yamaha Outboards, and Rolls Axle Trailer.
+Prizes are valued up to $80,000 and anglers must be CCA Florida members and registered in the competition to win.

 STAR’s technology-based format encourages participants of all ages to protect and conserve Florida’s fisheries for today and future generations.

 Contact: Mary Hillyer Peelen| 407.617.0604 | email@example.com

 The Coastal Conservation Association (CCA) was founded in 1977 after drastic commercial overfishing along the Texas coast decimated redfish and speckled trout populations.
 One of 19 state chapters, CCA Florida became the fifth state chapter in 1985.
 A 501(c)3 non-profit, the purpose of CCA is to advise and educate the public on conservation of marine resources.
 Through habitat restoration projects, water quality initiatives and fisheries advocacy, CCA Florida works with its over 18,000 members including recreational anglers and outdoor enthusiasts to conserve and enhance marine resources and coastal environments.
 Join the conversation on Facebook or learn more at ccaflorida.org.